OMAM_v5_Splash_NoBG.png

 Unit Cards Soldier Icon.png|32 / Specialist Icon.png|32

-Soldier Card.png
+Unit Card.png

-A neutral Soldier Card.
+A neutral Unit Card.

 Both cards are split into their own respective decks and can be referred to individually as Soldiers and Specialists.
 Units encompasses both types.